 The major scientific goals of the Center for Environmetal Genomics are to evaluate mechanisms and effects of environmental carcinogens; to assess the role of genetic susceptibility; to study potential gene-environmental interactions on the development and progression of cancer and other non-communicable diseases (NCDs); and eventually to apply the knowledge gained from studies of the molecular epidemiology and carcinogenesis to cancer etiology, early detection and screening, prevention and control research and practice.
 Center Co-Directors: Dr. Robert Schiestl and Dr. Zuo-Feng Zhang

-The Behavioral Epidemiology Research Group (BERG) is collaborative group of researchers who focus on sexually transmitted infections including HIV and related issues such as sexual risk and health behaviors, microbicide feasibility and acceptability, HIV/STI prevention/treatment, and substance use practices.
+The Behavioral Assesment Research Center (BARC) is collaborative group of researchers who focus on sexually transmitted infections including HIV and related issues such as sexual risk and health behaviors, microbicide feasibility and acceptability, HIV/STI prevention/treatment, and substance use practices.
 We work in diverse communities conducting research in partnership with community agencies, clinics, research organizations, universities, and public health departments.

 For additional information on the Global Health Program, please contact: